altwajre/hello-akka/resources/docs/03-actors/09-persistence-query/README.md

 - journal plugins **must extensively document** their exposed semantics as well as handled query scenarios.

 ## `ReadJournal` plugin API
-A read journal plugin must implement akka.persistence.query.ReadJournalProvider
+A read journal plugin must implement `akka.persistence.query.ReadJournalProvider`
-- which creates instances of akka.persistence.query.scaladsl.ReadJournal and akka.persistence.query.javaadsl.ReadJournal.
+- which creates instances of `akka.persistence.query.scaladsl.ReadJournal` and `akka.persistence.query.javaadsl.ReadJournal`.
-- The plugin must implement both the scaladsl and the javadsl traits
+- The plugin must implement both the `scaladsl` and the `javadsl` traits
-- because the akka.stream.scaladsl.Source and akka.stream.javadsl.Source are different types
+- because the `akka.stream.scaladsl.Source` and `akka.stream.javadsl.Source` are different types
 - and even though those types can easily be converted to each other
-- it is most convenient for the end user to get access to the Java or Scala Source directly.
+- it is most convenient for the end user to get access to the Java or Scala `Source` directly.
 - As illustrated below one of the implementations can delegate to the other.

 Below is a simple journal implementation: